akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/alphabetically.rst

-                                            ``RequestContext``, without implicitly consuming a leading slash :ref:`-rawPathPrefixTest-`                  Checks whether the unmatchedPath has a prefix matched by the given ``PathMatcher`` :ref:`-recoverRejections-`                  Transforms rejections from a previous route with an ``immutable.Seq[Rejection] ⇒ RouteResult`` function :ref:`-recoverRejectionsWith-`              Transforms rejections from a previous route with an ``immutable.Seq[Rejection] ⇒ Future[RouteResult]`` function :ref:`-redirect-`                           Completes the request with redirection response of the given type to the given URI
+                                            ``RequestContext``, without implicitly consuming a leading slash :ref:`-rawPathPrefixTest-`                  Checks whether the unmatchedPath has a prefix matched by the given ``PathMatcher`` :ref:`-recoverRejections-`                  Transforms rejections from the inner route with an ``immutable.Seq[Rejection] ⇒ RouteResult`` function :ref:`-recoverRejectionsWith-`              Transforms rejections from the inner route with an ``immutable.Seq[Rejection] ⇒ Future[RouteResult]`` function :ref:`-redirect-`                           Completes the request with redirection response of the given type to the given URI